The neutrino flavor oscillations in the static and spherically symmetric black-hole-like wormholes: Phase and probability of neutrino oscillation

-where,
+where

+Although the local energy of the neutrinos going through the black-hole-like wormhole is corrected with the factor $\Lambda^{2}$, the wormhole shift affects most terms of the expression for neutrino lensing probability.
+It is fundamental that the Damour-Solodukhin parameter generates four terms forming the two parts respectively in the phase difference above.
 The phase corresponding to the routes should be added the upper indices like $\Phi_{i}^{p}$ to mark the trajectory that the neutrinos travel along and the trajectories have their impact factor $b_{p}$.
-According to the equations above, the phase difference of the transition probability for propagating neutrinos along the various paths through the Damour-Solodukhin wormhole relates to the individual masses of neutrinos denoted as $m_{i}$, the difference between the squared neutrino masses like $\Delta m_{ij}^{2}$ and the structure of this kind of gravitational source.
-The phase difference (14) contains several terms specified by the Eqs.
-(15) - (20).
-It is clear that one term in the bracket of the Eq.
-(14) is the product of $\Delta m_{ij}$ and $A_{pq}$.
-When $\Lambda=0$, the phase difference will recover to be the results in Ref.[53].
-The coefficient $B_{ij}$ is independent of the Damour-Solodukhin factor $\Lambda$, but depends on the neutrino masses.
-The $\Lambda$- corrected coefficient $A_{pq}$ are complex, with real part $( \dfrac{GM}{r_{S}+r_{D}}\ln\dfrac{4r_{s}r_{D}}{1+\Lambda^{2}}+1)\Lambda^{2}$ and imaginary one $\dfrac{GM\Lambda^{2}}{r_{S}+r_{D}}\pi$, so the $\Lambda$- corrections change both the phase and the magnitude of neutrino oscillation probability.
-The coefficient $C_{ij}^{pq}$ under the influence from $\Lambda$ is also a function of the individual neutrino masses labeled as $m_{i}$.
-The coefficients $A_{pq}$ and $B_{ij}$ are invariant by exchanging between their own lower indices.
-Based on the exchange $p\longleftrightarrow q$ and $i\longleftrightarrow j$, the sign of $C_{ij}^{pq}$ changes.
+According to the equations above, the phase difference of the transition probability for propagating neutrinos along the various paths through the Damour-Solodukhin wormhole relates to the individual masses of neutrinos denoted as $m_{i}$, the difference between the squared neutrino masses like $\Delta m_{ij}^{2}$ or $\Delta m_{ij}^{4}$ and the structure of this kind of gravitational source.
+The phase difference (\ref{deltaPhi}) contains several terms specified by the Eqs.(\ref{deltaPhi1})-(\ref{Cij2pq}).
+It is clear that one term in the bracket of the Eq.(\ref{deltaPhi}) is the product of $\Delta m_{ij}^2$, $\Delta m_{ij}^4$ and $\mathcal{A}_{pq}$.
+When $\Lambda=0$, the phase difference will recover to be the results in \cite{swami2020signature}.
+The coefficient $\mathcal{B}_{ij}$ is independent of the Damour-Solodukhin factor $\Lambda$, but depends on the neutrino masses.
+The coefficient $\mathcal{C}_{ij}^{pq}$ under the influence from $\Lambda$ is also a function of the individual neutrino masses labeled as $m_{i}$.
+The coefficients $\mathcal{A}_{pq}$ and $\mathcal{B}_{ij}$ are invariant by exchanging between their own lower indices.
+Based on the exchange $p\leftrightarrow q$ and $i\leftrightarrow j$, the sign of $\mathcal{C}_{ij}^{pq}$ changes.